 The term “virtual credit card” can be confusing for some.
 A virtual card doesn’t replace any credit cards that you currently own.
 It’s merely an added layer of protection.

-So, if you’re wondering, “Does company credit card affect credit?”
+So, if you’re wondering, “Does a business credit card affect personal credit?”
 The answer is—it depends.

 If you have a corporate credit card separate from your personal bank account, then this virtual credit card won’t affect your credit score.
 In fact, it can even help your credit score since it provides greater protection against fraudulent charges.

 Virtual card adoption is skyrocketing—and for good reason.
 Virtual cards offer heightened security, full integration with your accounting system, greater flexibility, and cash back rebates.
 If you’re curious for more information on how virtual cards can help scale your business, check out our e-book, Why virtual cards are the future of B2B payments.

-While there are several virtual cards to choose from, few can compare to Ramp’s virtual card and automated spend management platform.
+While there are several virtual cards to choose from, few can compare to Ramp’s virtual card and spend management automation platform.
 Ramp’s integrated financial services offer a variety of ways to manage and protect every transaction, while saving you money in the long run.